Exclusive: Air taxi startup Joby explores deal to go public - sources

 Joby has hired investment banks to solicit interest from so-called special purpose acquisition companies (SPACs) about a potential deal, the sources said.

 The sources requested anonymity because the discussions are confidential and cautioned that no deal is certain.
-Joby declined to comment.
+Joby did not immediately respond to a request for comment.

 Joby is developing an all-electric, zero-emissions vertical aircraft which it is aiming to deploy as an air taxi service by 2023 at the earliest.
 The Santa Cruz, California-based company last month agreed to take over Uber Technologies Inc's flying taxi unit Elevate.
 Uber took a stake in Joby as part of the deal.